interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 *Events*

-* ``WithdrawCollateral(Vault, collateral, totalCollateral)``: emit an event stating how much collateral was withdrawn by the Vault and total collateral a Vault has left.
+* ``WithdrawCollateral(Vault, withdrawAmount, totalCollateral)``: emit an event stating how much collateral was withdrawn by the Vault and total collateral a Vault has left.

 *Errors*

+* ``ERR_UNKOWN_VAULT``: The specified Vault does not exist.
 * ``ERR_INSUFFICIENT_FREE_COLLATERAL``: The Vault is trying to withdraw more collateral than is currently free.
 * ``ERR_MIN_AMOUNT``: The amount of locked collateral (free + used) needs to be above ``MinimumCollateralVault``.
+* ``ERR_UNAUTHRORIZED``: The caller of the withdrawal is not the specified Vault, and hence not authorized to withdraw funds.

 *Substrate* ::